PA9X, born in 1972, active with radio since 1974

 Many amateurs build their own electronics.
 I am more of a mechanical guy (I have a college degree in mechanical engineering).
 Building antennas is what I like.
 Preferably from scrap metal, some wood, used plastics and other materials that you would usually put in the garbage collector.

 I met my wife in 1998, and we got married in 2007.
-Our son was born in 2002, he is a musician composing in his style of progressive rock and metal music.
+Our son was born in 2002, he is a musician and studies Media (TV and Film).
 Our daughter was born in 2005.
 She is a caring and creative girl who makes inspiring drawings, paintings and writes novels and comics.
 She is a law student.

 Official at VERON

 VERON is the Association for Experimental Radio Research in The Netherlands.
 I was member of the VERON Central Board (HQ) from 2014 to 2017.
 Also chairman of the VERON Public Relations Commission, supervising the VERON ICT Team and chief editor for the VERON main website and social media channels.
 I am still active as an author for the VERON website and Electron magazine.